Elevation: 11,900 ft

 Climbing and access information for this peak is on Page 254 of the book.
 The book identifies Point 11887 (which is a spot elevation) as the peak’s true summit.
 Many who have climbed this peak, myself included, believe that the northernmost high point is the true summit.
 Derek Percoski discusses this issue below.
 Thanks to his work, Lists of John now recognizes the northernmost point as the summit.
-Derek has also provided a route description for climbing the peak’s South Ridge.
-Updated December 2019
+Derek has also provided a route descriptions for climbing the peak’s South Ridge and extreme East Rib.
+Updated July 2022

 The Fin is located due south of Standhope Peak.
 Its summit is an impressive fin-shaped conglomeration of granite towers and boulders.
 The highest point is located at the north end of the ridge crest.
 USGS Standhope Peak